ansible-collections/dellemc.os10/roles/os10_vxlan/README.md

 VXLAN role
 ========

 This role facilitates the configuration of  virtual extensible LAN (VXLAN) attributes.
 It supports the configuration of Virtual Networks, Ethernet Virtual Private Network (evpn) and Network Virtualization Edge (nve).
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The VXLAN role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The VXLAN role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------